Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_purerandom.md

 **STOP:** Before visualizing the average distances at each time step, what do you expect the average distance to the goal to be?
 {: .notice--primary}

 Now, run the notebook.
-The colored line indicates average distance of the 500 cells; the shaded area is standard deviation; and the grey dashed line corresponds to a maximum ligand concentration of 1e8.
+The colored line indicates average distance of the 500 cells; the shaded area is standard deviation; and the grey dashed line corresponds to a maximum ligand concentration of 10<sup>8</sup>.

-If you run the notebook, you may not be surprised that this simple random walk strategy is not very effective at finding the goal.
-Not to worry: in the main text, we will discuss how to adapt this strategy into one that reflects how *E. coli* explores its environment based on what we have learned in this module about chemotaxis.
+As mentioned, you may not be surprised that this simple random walk strategy is not very effective at finding the goal.
+Not to worry: in the main text, we discuss how to adapt this strategy into one that better reflects how *E. coli* explores its environment based on what we have learned in this module about chemotaxis.

 [^Saragosti2012]: Saragosti J., Siberzan P., Buguin A. 2012.
 Modeling *E. coli* tumbles by rotational diffusion.
 Implications for chemotaxis.
 PLoS One 7(4):e35412. [available online](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3329434/).